Amanuel2000/alx-system_engineering-devops/0x09-web_infrastructure_design/1-distributed_web_infrastructure.md

 ## What distribution algorithm your load balancer is configured with and how it works

-Our load-balancer is using a Round Robin algorithm distribution.
+My load-balancer is using a Round Robin algorithm distribution.
 Meaning the queries requested are distributed to every server sequentially one after another.
-And after sending the request to the last server, the algorithm startarts from the first server.
+And after sending the request to the last server, the algorithm starts from the first server.
 This will bring on average and approximately, to a server load distribution of 50% on each of the two servers configuration.

 ## Is your load-balancer enabling an Active-Active or Active-Passive setup, explain the difference between both